Indiana Fever vs. Dallas Wings: Betting Trends, Record ATS, Home/Road Splits

 Fever Season Stats

-- Indiana is sixth in the league in rebounds per game (34.2) and best in rebounds conceded (32.1).
+- On the glass, Indiana is seventh in the WNBA in rebounds (34.1 per game).
+It is second-best in rebounds conceded (32.2 per game).

-- The Fever are second-worst in the WNBA in assists (18 per game) in 2023.
+- At 18.2 assists per game, the Fever are second-worst in the league.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.